DrCuis/Learning-Cuis/LayoutTour.md

 	myLayout _ LayoutMorph newRow.
 ````

-Note how the **underscore character** gets represented in Cuis as a backward pointing arrow.
+Note how the **underscore character** gets represented in Cuis as a backward-pointing arrow.
 This is a nice way to keep assignment completely separated from the equality concept.
 Alternatively, instead of `_` you can type `:=` as in Pascal.

 Note how the "syntax hilighting" in Cuis helps.
 Class names are bold+black, message names are blue, symbols (#) are bold+blue.  "myLayout" is initially undefined (unrecognized) and shows up in red.
 This is temporary.